By Patrick Svitek, The Texas Tribune Oct. 7, 2020

 The Republican State Leadership Committee, the main national GOP group focused on state legislative races, is also playing big in Texas.
 An account that it has on file with the state raised $5.3 million over the latest period, including $4.5 million from GOP megadonor Sheldon Adelson and his wife, Miriam.
 The account reported spending $3.1 million, though roughly half was listed as “expenditures not related to Texas.”
 The account had $5.7 million cash on hand.

 There is also a newer group, Pro-Life America, that is backed by seven figures and already spending against Democrats in battleground races.
 The group is a state affiliate of the Susan B. Anthony List, the national anti-abortion organization, and so far it has been exclusively bankrolled by Jan Duncan, the wife of late Houston oil billionaire Dan Duncan.
 She contributed $2.2 million to Pro-Life America on its most recent filing, which showed it spent $476,000 and kept $2.2 million in the bank.

-Disclosure: Texans for Lawsuit Reform has been a financial supporter of The Texas Tribune, a nonprofit, nonpartisan news organization that is funded in part by donations from members, foundations and corporate sponsors.
+Disclosure: Everytown for Gun Safety and Texans for Lawsuit Reform have been financial supporters of The Texas Tribune, a nonprofit, nonpartisan news organization that is funded in part by donations from members, foundations and corporate sponsors.
 Financial supporters play no role in the Tribune’s journalism.
 Find a complete list of them here.

 <p>This article originally appeared in <a href="http://www.texastribune.org/">The Texas Tribune</a> at <a href="https://www.texastribune.org/2020/10/07/texas-house-fundraising/">https://www.texastribune.org/2020/10/07/texas-house-fundraising/</a>.</p> <link rel="canonical" href="https://www.texastribune.org/2020/10/07/texas-house-fundraising/">